LukePenney-code/LukePenney/README.md

 # LukePenney
-Take a look at my history of projects an creations!
+Take a look at my history of projects and creations!